 In-app messages are banner notifications that appear inside of your app.
 Aside from empowering you to engage with users as they browse your app, you can also reach opted-out users, a previously unreachable audience segment.

-In-app messages support all of the features supported by standard push messages, including Actions and Interactive Buttons.
+In-app messages support all of the features supported by standard push messages, including Actions and Interactive Notifications.
 You can send in-app messages on their own, or you can include an associated push notification.

 Mobile Data Bridge We are happy to announce the release of Mobile Data Bridge, a major update to the Urban Airship audience management toolset.